HoratioConkerhead/stitched-up-companion/README.md

 - `spycraftEntries.js`: Information about espionage techniques
 - `themeElements.js`: Thematic elements and motifs from the novel

-The data structure is designed to reflect the XML schema defined in `docs/stitchedup.xml` and is organized for better maintainability and extensibility.
+The data structure is designed to be easily extensible for different books and series, with each data type organized in its own file for better maintainability.

 ## Technologies Used